Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Distinguishable Signals

 A key finding was that, for news articles, human tends to provide more details to support the statement (such as date, location, and other specific information), while LLMs tend to offer a general summary.
 Besides, GPT-4o usually uses short sentences in summaries, but Vietnamese journalists usually write long sentences.

 For Wikipedia passages, it is much harder for humans to distinguish since GPT-4o was well-trained on Wikipedia data.
-The differences between human-written and machine-generated Wikipedia text is minor, but there are still some distinctions.
-For example, when GPT-4o was asked to write about Hai Phong city, city demographics and geography are expected, while it generated a review-like sentence: \textit{Modern infrastructure, along with open investment policies, have helped Hai Phong become an attractive destination for domestic and foreign investors, contributing to the city's sustainable development.}
+The differences between human-written and machine-generated Wikipedia text are subtle, though some distinctions remain observable in tone, emphasis, and content selection.
+For example, when GPT-4o was asked to write about Hai Phong city, city demographics and geography are expected, yet it generated a review-like sentence: \textit{Modern infrastructure, along with open investment policies, have helped Hai Phong become an attractive destination for domestic and foreign investors, contributing to the city's sustainable development.} This resembles promotional or evaluative writing rather than the neutral, descriptive style typical of Wikipedia introductions.